 Are river or coastal cruises through the United States affected?

-It depends – if your ship can carry over 250 people (passengers and crew) then you won't be able to sail, even if your cruise is operating solely within the United States on an American-flagged vessel.
+It depends -- if your ship can carry over 250 people (passengers and crew) then you won't be able to sail, even if your cruise is operating solely within the United States on an American-flagged vessel.

-I'm on a transatlantic crossing between the United States and Europe or the UK.
+I'm booked on a transatlantic crossing between the United States and Europe or the UK.
 Will my voyage be affected?

 Yes.
 Under the current regulations, voyages departing from or arriving into American waters and ports are suspended.
-It is possible that some transatlantic crossings could be modified to depart or arrive from non-American ports of call, but as of this writing no official changes have been made.